-Incoming freshmen entering UB directly from high school who indicate pharmacy as their intended major are automatically admitted into our Doctor of Pharmacy (PharmD) degree program through our prestigious Early Assurance (EA) Program.
+Incoming freshmen entering UB directly from high school who indicate pharmacy as their major are automatically admitted into our Doctor of Pharmacy (PharmD) degree program through our prestigious Early Assurance (EA) Program.

 This program gives talented freshmen the heightened advantage of securing a seat in our four-year PharmD degree after completing two years of prescribed undergraduate course work.